-The lead up to any celebration with fireworks, such as New Years Eve and particular Bonfire Night, can be a very traumatic time for many dogs.
-The loud bangs and flashes created by fireworks are often very frightening for them, making them stressed and unpredictable, potentially putting their safety at risk.
+The lead up to any celebration with fireworks, such as New Years Eve, Diwali and particular Bonfire Night, can be a very traumatic time for many dogs.
+The loud bangs and flashes created by fireworks can often be very frightening for them, making them stressed and unpredictable, potentially putting their safety at risk.

 Why do fireworks scare dogs?